Gabriel-Anareta/SODV2201_Group5_Final/README.md

 ### `npm start`

-Runs the respective apps on the local servers
-Running on the backend will show `Server is running on port` in the terminal once the server is running
+Runs the respective apps on the local servers \n Running on the backend will show `Server is running on port` in the terminal once the server is running

 ## Logins

-Running the given admin login will allow a user to access the admin functionalities Logging in with a different login will only allow a user to access the basic functionalities
+Running the given admin login will allow a user to access the admin functionalities \n Logging in with a different login will only allow a user to access the basic functionalities